Board of Directors

 In 1995, John joined the RCMP.
 Over his career as a Mountie, he was posted in British Columbia, Nunavut, Nova Scotia and recently retired at HQ Ottawa.
 John has varied police experience including general duty, serious crime, crisis negotiation, human trafficking, crime prevention, tactical team and First Nations policing.
 John’s work for the RCMP has taken him to every province and territory with the exception of the Yukon.

 John brings to the Shepherds of Good Hope Board an extensive background in volunteer work.
 He has held a variety of roles across the country in both frontline volunteering duties and several non-profit boards of directors.
 Some of the organizations John has served with include the Scarborough Distress Centre, Big Brothers, Pathways to Education, youth softball organizations and several adult literacy organizations in BC, Ontario and Nova Scotia.
 More recently, John served as the President of the Pinecrest Queensway Community Health Centre Board and as President of the Canadian Mental Health Association Board, Ottawa Branch.
 John has served on the National Board of Pathways to Education Canada and served on the Board of Operation Come Home.
-He currently serves on the Board of Hospice Care Ottawa.
+He currently serves on the Board of Hospice Care Ottawa and on the Board of Governors of Algonquin College.

-John’s passion is travel, and he has currently backpacked to some 68 countries.
+John’s passion is travel, and he has currently backpacked to approximately 70 countries.
 When he’s not on the road, John enjoys a quiet existence with his wife and son and their dog, Barley, in his adopted home of Ottawa.

-John is a member of the Shepherds of Good Hope Governance Committee.
+John serves on the Shepherds of Good Hope Governance Committee.

 Madison McCulloch